Franschhoek: History

 Franschhoek's original inhabitants are the Khoisan peoples.
-They are now mostly extinct, but their descendants continue to live in the area as mixed race (Khoisan and French/Dutch) people.
+They are now mostly extinct, but their descendants continue to live in the area as mixed race (Khoisan and French/Dutch) people, who are now known as "Coloured people" and "Cape Coloureds".
 In 1685, King Louis XIV banned Protestantism in France.
 Hundreds of French Huguenots were forced to flee their country.
 In 1688, almost 300 French Huguenots arrived at the Cape of Good Hope by ship and were given the Franschhoek Valley to settle.

 The French Huguenot refugees populated the valley, establishing farms and businesses, bringing with them their French culture and experience in agriculture.
 The name of the area soon changed to le Coin Français ("the French Corner"), and later to Franschhoek (Dutch for "French Corner"), with many of the settlers naming their new farms after the areas they had left behind in France.
 La Motte, Champagne, La Cotte, Cabrière, La Provence, Bourgogne, La Terra de Luc and La Dauphine were among some of the first established farms — most of which still retain their original Cape Dutch farm houses today.
 These farms have grown into renowned wineries.
-Many of the surnames in the area are of French origin, e.g. Du Toit, Marais, Du Plessis, Malan, Malherbe, and Joubert.
+Many of the surnames in the area are of French origin, e.g. Theron, Du Toit, Marais, Du Plessis, Malan, Malherbe, and Joubert.
 The French settlers tried fiercely to hold onto their language, but were forced over generations by the Dutch and British colonialists through schooling to integrate into local society.

 This heritage is shown today by the Huguenot Monument which stands at the end of the town.
 The nearby Huguenot Memorial Museum adjacent to the monument explores the history of the French Huguenots who settled in the Cape, and especially in the Franschhoek Valley.
 On exhibition are the various tools they used to make wine, the clothes they wore, and interpretation of their culture and goals.

 The Cape Dutch architecture in much of the village is unspoiled, as restrictions have been placed on the extent of renovations and new construction in order to preserve the spirit of the original French settlers to the area.

 In 1904, a 28 km branch line was built between Paarl and Franschhoek to serve as an alternative to ox-drawn carts for farmers wanting to get their produce to market.
 Steam locomotives operated along the route until diesel locomotives took over in the 1970s and then, in the 1990s, as the need for rail transport decreased, service along the railway line was discontinued.
 The branch line was reinstated in 2012 by a private operator and now sees service as the Franschhoek Wine Tram, a tourism project utilizing newly constructed double-decker trams modeled after the Blackpool Corporation Tramway's Double Deck Balcony Tramcar of circa 1923 to transport tourists between wine estates in the area.